Summer lunch program returns to Heights Libraries

 The Lee Road branch’s lunch program began June 4 and runs through Aug.
 10, and is offered Monday through Friday, 1–2 p.m.

-Heights Libraries’ Noble Neighborhood branch will provide lunches on Tuesday and Thursdays, 1:30–2:30 p.m., through Aug.
+Heights Libraries’ Noble Neighborhood branch will provide lunches on Tuesdays and Thursdays, 1:30–2:30 p.m., through Aug.
 9.

 If kids can’t make it to the Lee Road or Noble Neighborhood branches, or need breakfast in addition to lunch, the Cleveland Heights-University Heights City School District is offering free breakfast (8–9 a.m.) and lunch (11:30 a.m. to 12:30 p.m.), Monday through Friday (through Aug.
 10), at Boulevard Elementary School and Heights High; and Monday through Thursday at Gearity (through July 12) and Noble (June 25 through July 19) elementary schools.